-While the business world is changing rapidly with more advanced technologies evolving, human factors may still present the greatest challenge to outsourced engagements.
+The business world is changing rapidly with more advanced technologies evolving.
+Thus, human factors may still present the greatest challenge to outsourced engagements.

 We, at Kutia worked with international clients for more than seven years.
-Different experiences have allowed us to become acquainted with the many complexities of communication and interaction that occur while interacting with various cultures, and to gather tips for overcoming cultural differences and maintaining smooth communication in outsourced commitments in software development.
+Different experiences have allowed us to become acquainted with the many complexities of communication that occur while interacting with various cultures.
+To gather tips for overcoming cultural differences and maintaining smooth communication in outsourced commitments in software development.

 Through this blog post we seek to provide the right information and analyze the top key points everyone needs to keep in mind while struggling with communication.

-One of the main reasons that people might overlook the cultural differences in outsourced IT projects is the fact that the host’s culture is so familiar and sensible that companies might not realize differences while outsourcing procedure is taking place.
+A reason that people might overlook the cultural differences in outsourced IT projects is the fact that the host’s culture is so familiar and sensible that companies might not realize differences while outsourcing.

 How to create lasting business relationships with people from around the world?